 As early as 7AM, I get started on A’s routine, which includes personal grooming and ensuring she takes her medications.
 There’s meal preparation but my elder mostly takes care of that.
 We also take care of the laundry and I got to discover that washing machines can not only wash, but rinse AND dry clothes!
 Weird I’m just finding out but how cool is that?

-A footnote to small-minded people who still think washers are tools from the Devil to “make women lazy” 😂 .
+A jab at small-minded people who still think washers are tools from the Devil to “make women lazy”.

 Dhuhr is around 11:45AM and Asr is like 3PM, which is pretty early to me but everything else is too.
 Sunset and Maghrib is before 6PM and it’s already pitch black by 7.